Travel

 More than a decade ago, the main artery through Clapton, Chatsworth Road, was one of the roughest areas in London.
 And while the effects of gentrification are complicated and often negative, the new Sunday Market helped make the area safer and more focused on community.
 The road hosts its Sunday Market from 11am to 4pm every Sunday.

 And that’s a wrap!
-Clapton and Homerton are wonderful neighbourhoods, and lots of wonderful, hip places are popping up in the area all the time.
+Hackeny Downs and Clapton are wonderful neighbourhoods, and lots of wonderful, hip places are popping up in the area all the time.
 I can’t wait to see how it will grow and flourish, and become even more exciting over the years to come.

 More Hackney neighbourhood guides are on the way, stay tuned!